Sangyoon-Bae/fmriprep_preprocessing/README.md

 qstat -f: check the queues
 qconf -sc: check the options of job
 qstat: check the running job
+qdel: stop the running queue

+# Qsub options
+-q all.q: using all of the queues
 -l h_vmem: set the maximum memory amount
-qdel: stop the running queue
+-cwd: job file which I want to run
+-N: set the job name